-This program of study is designed for the beginning professional, with a bachelor's degree in psychology or a relevant field, who wishes to specialize in marriage and family therapy.
+This program of study is designed for the beginning professional with an area of study in psychology or other relevant field at the undergraduate level, who wishes to specialize in marriage and family therapy.
 The courses build the foundations in counseling/therapy skills and for completing the standard curriculum as stipulated by the Commission on Accreditation for Marriage and Family Therapy Education.